benchmark-urbanism/cityseer-api/docs/metrics/networks.md

 </pre>
 </FuncSignature>

-Network layers are used for network centrality computations and provide the backbone for landuse and statistical aggregations.
-Use [`Network_Layer_From_nX`](#network-layer-from-nx) instead, when converting directly from a `NetworkX` graph to a `Network_Layer`.
+Network layers are used for network centrality computations and provide the backbone for landuse and statistical aggregations. [`Network_Layer_From_nX`](#network-layer-from-nx) should be used instead if converting from a `NetworkX` graph to a `Network_Layer`.

 A `Network_Layer` requires either a set of distances $d_{max}$ or equivalent exponential decay parameters $-\beta$, but not both.
 The unprovided parameter will be calculated implicitly in order to keep weighted and unweighted metrics in lockstep.
 The `min_threshold_wt` parameter can be used to generate custom mappings from one to the other: see [distance_from_beta](#distance-from-beta) for more information.
+These distances and betas will be used for any subsequent centrality and land-use calculations.

 ```python
 from cityseer.metrics import networks
 from cityseer.util import mock, graphs